-The Polywolf smart contract code issues do not pose a considerable risk.
+The issues found in the Landshare Token smart contract code do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
-The low-risk issue found is a floating pragma is set.
-Specifying a fixed compiler version is recommended to ensure that the bytecode produced does not vary between builds.
+The low-risk issues are some floating pragma is set.
+The current pragma Solidity directive is ""^0.6.2"".
+It is recommended to specify a fixed compiler version to ensure that the bytecode produced does not vary between builds.
 This is especially important if you rely on bytecode-level verification of the code.